Welcome to today's edition of the Rush 24-7 podcast.

 His name is Chris Goodfellow.

-Does not involve uh your theory, but I want to get your thoughts on it before I shortly after take.
+It does not involve your theory, but I want to get your thoughts on it before I – shortly after – this theory is written shortly.

-This is his theory is written shortly after takeoff, plane flying out over the ocean, just after the co-pilot gave his final goodnight sign off to Malaysian Air Traffic Control, smoke began filling the cockpit, maybe from a tire on the front landing gear that had ignited on takeoff.
+Just after the co-pilot gave his final goodnight sign off to Malaysian air traffic control, smoke began filling the cockpit, maybe from a tire on the front landing gear that had ignited on takeoff.

-The captain immediately did exactly what he'd been trained to do.
+The captain immediately did exactly what he'd be trained to do.

-And the closest appropriate airport was Pilau Langkoi, 13,000 foot runway.
+And the closest appropriate airport was Palau Lang Koy, 13,000-foot runway.

 The captain programmed the destination into the flight computer.